nicosanc/nicosanc.github.io/_posts/2024-07-06-Merkle-Trees-And-Dags.md

 ### Merkle DAGs: Distributability
 Merkle DAGs inherit the distributability of CIDs.
 This means:
 1. Anybody who has a DAG is capable of acting as a provider for that DAG
-2. When we are retrieving data encoded as DAG, like a directory of files, we can leverage this fact to retrieve all of a node's children in parallel, potentially from a number of different providers?
+2. When we are retrieving data encoded as DAG, like a directory of files, we can leverage this fact to retrieve all of a node's children in parallel, potentially from a number of different providers
-3. File servers are not limited to centralized data centers, giving the data greater reach (decentralized network??)
+3. File servers are not limited to centralized data centers, giving the data greater reach
 4. Because each node in a DAG has its own CID, the DAG it represents can be shared and retrieved independently of any DAG it is itself embedded in
 ### Merkle DAGs: DeDuplication
 Deduplication means avoiding duplicating an entire dataset anytime it is accessed by someone